Set up your agent safely

 Important

 Bots that are shared in group chats or on public sites have been known to leak confidential information.
-Never share your personal OpenClaw bot—only you should be able to talk to it.
+Never share your personal agent-only you should be able to interact with it.

-Next: Connect OpenClaw to Google Workspace, or use OpenClaw for calendar, docs, voice, and briefings.
+Next: Connect your agent to Google Workspace, or use your agent for calendar, docs, voice, and briefings.

 Sign up